-We currently must acquire sufficient stevia leaf so that we can meet the demands of our customers.
+The stevia industry requires sufficient stevia leaf to meet the demands of customers.
 A stevia leaf shortage could result in loss of sales and damage to our reputation.
 While the risks of a monk fruit shortage appear less likely, the same concerns hold true.